Last week we made the concept document and defined the scope of our game, the Shadowdancer. This week task was to prototype the key elements quickly.

 4th Prototype (Playable Prototype)

 We use basic shapes, mostly cubes for the environment.
 For the characters, we downloaded the Xbot and Ybot from Mixamo.
-Animations are from the 3D Game Kit and from Mixamo.
+Character animations are from the 3D Game Kit and from Mixamo.
+For the enemies we use the Longsword Animset Pro from Kubold.
 We added background music and sound effects (enemy quotes) too.

 We really don’t want to spend a lot of time on this part.
 The goal was to make something that resembles the game that we have in our minds.
 Later this will help us to keep on the same page.